wso2/identity-apps/.changeset/honest-students-deliver.md

 "@wso2is/features": patch
 ---

-Rename feature folder names inside features package
+Updated folder names within the `features` package to standardize directory naming conventions, adopting the format `admin.<feature-name>.<version>`, like admin-access-control.v1, admin-roles.v2, for clearer organization.